-Saint George's Day is the Catalan Valentines Day
+1) Sant Jordi's Day is the Catalan Valentine's Day

-The story tells that Saint George slayed the dragon of Montblanc before it ate the beautiful princess.
-Due to this romantic act Sant Jordi day is celebrated as a romantic occasion.
+The story of Sant Jordi tells that he slayed the dragon of Montblanc before it ate a beautiful princess.
+Due to this romantic act, Sant Jordi Day is celebrated as a romantic occasion.

-By comparison, the great Pyramid of Giza in Egypt only took 20 years to build, with ancient tools.
-So far this basilica has taken around 200 hundred years to be constructed.
+The great Pyramid of Giza in Egypt only took 20 years to build with ancient tools, and so far, la Sagrada Familia has taken around 200 hundred years to be constructed with modern tecnology.

-The main feature of this building is its height , which equals 984 meters.
-Gaudí believed that the highest point in the city should be a natural god made structure, he was referring to the mountain of Montjuic, which is 984 feet above sea level.
+The main feature of this building is its height, which equals 984 meters.
+However, Gaudí believed that the highest point in the city should be a natural god made structure, with this he was referring to the mountain of Montjuic, which is 984 feet above sea level.

-What's the real story behind the Columbus monument?
+4) The real story behind the Columbus monument

 The Columbus Monument was built in 1888 for the World Exposition.
 After reconstruction works, the monument was reopened in June 2013.
 It unites two of the most important roads of Barcelona: the traditional Ramblas and Passeig de Colon, right in front of the port of Barcelona.